 I am married, and have a grown-up son, David.
-My wife, Éva, is a researcher in history remotely attached mainly to the Corvinus University in Budapest, while David has finished his Master’s studies at the Conservatorium of Amsterdam as a classical pianist, and also has a Master’s degree in Culture Management from the University of Antwerpen.
+My wife, Éva, is a historian.
+She received the degree of Doctor Habilitata (Dr. Habil) by the University of Pécs (Hungary) in 2007.
+She gave a number of courses at the Corvinus University of Budapest, as well as at the Faculty of Law of the Eötvös Loránd University of Budapest.
+David has finished his Master’s studies at the Conservatory of Amsterdam as a classical pianist, an MBA in Culture Management from the University of Antwerpen, and also a Master’s degree in European Union Studies from the Centre international de formation européenne.

 You may wonder about my nationality: well, I was born in Hungary and lived there until 1986 but, due to a complicated family background, I am a mixture of French and Hungarian.
-I hold both passports, my bedtime stories were in French, I made my studies in Hungarian, I have family in both places… As you may imagine, this was still a bit of a touchy situation until the end of the 80’s but, thanks to the changes in the 90's, today it is merely a curiosity.
+I hold both passports, my bedtime stories were in French, I made all my studies in Hungarian, I have family in both places… As you may imagine, this was still a bit of a touchy situation until the end of the 80’s but, thanks to the changes in the 90's, today it is merely a curiosity.
 It is difficult to say which country I really “belong” to, obviously.
-Although I am probably a bit more Hungarian than French, nevertheless the easiest is to say that I am a European, and that’s about it; although I am emotionally more and more bound to Aix-en-Provence.
-As for my age: well, I am over 60 now…
+Although I am probably a bit more Hungarian than French, I am emotionally more bound to Aix-en-Provence these days.
+As for my age: well, I am retired, let us leave it at that…

 In my free time I love reading literature of all kinds.
 I also love listening to music.
 I’m primarily a classical music fan (although, I must admit, my taste seems to be incompatible with most of contemporary classical music).
 But not only; I like jazz, blues, and I still love to listen to some of the jazz-rock music of my youth.
 I’ve also discovered traditional Indian music, which is indeed fantastic to listen to.
 I am very interested in history and in politics; wherever I am, I try to keep up with the news, I also try to understand local history, cultural backgrounds, etc. I must say that one of the many exciting aspects of my current job is to work with an incredible wide range of people.
 (W3C has offices more than 17 different countries from Australia to the United Kingdom, and from Morocco to Korea; there are also around 10-15 different nationalities represented in the W3C staff to which I belong!
 I am proud to have friends in such different places as the USA, France, China, or Japan…).

-I like traveling which is, lucklily, also part of my job.
+I like traveling which was, luckily, also part of my job.
 I also like photography, so whenever I can, I “steal” some time on my trips to take some pictures.
-I have put some pictures on line, and also on flickr:2016-10-20, email is ‘ivan’ on the ‘ivan-herman.net‘ domain.
+I have put most of my photos on line, and a small subset is also on flickr:My email is ‘ivan’ on the ‘ivan-herman.net‘ domain.
 I also have a public FOAF file.